dublon/superplot3d/README.md

 Ian Dublon (email: ian dot dublon at slu dot se), Alnarp, Sweden.
 October 1st 2013.

-# Running the program
+# Running the script from within Matlab

-From the superplot working directory, type superplot3d.m from the matlab command line.
+From the superplot working directory, run superplot3d from the command line.

 # Compilation